[Skip to Content]

 • Created to advance the model and rigor of postgraduate NP training programs, both residency and fellowship through accreditation;

-• The Consortium accredits NP and joint NP/PA postgraduate (residency or fellowship) training programs in the United States:
+• The Consortium accredits NP, PA, and joint NP/PA postgraduate (residency or fellowship) training programs in the United States;

 • Programs are based in a variety of settings such as FQHCs, Veterans Affairs (VA), academic practices, hospitals, and large health systems.